 - Connect with the medical fraternity for access to equipment and medication

 The advantage of a home healthcare business is that you don’t need to invest in a medical facility or hospital machinery.
 But you may need a few equipment and medications to provide the care your patients need.
+Setting up a movable cart for a workstation on wheels would also help administer medication or fluids to patients safely.
 To obtain these resources, you will need to develop good professional partnerships with doctors (for prescriptions & medical advice), pharmaceutical representatives (for drugs) and medical equipment distributors (for tools and materials).
 You can either purchase these resources or rent them, as needed.

 - Promote your services and find patients